lanouvelleecole/AwesomeBackendServer/README.md

 <STRIPE_SECRET_KEY> = The secret key of your Stripe account, available here:
 https://dashboard.stripe.com/test/apikeys

+### src/services/FirestoreCRUD/FirebaseCRUD.js

+{
+  /* Your Firestore admin data belongs here */
+}

+should be replaced with the Firestore admin data available on your Firestore account:

 ### src/AppConstants/Constants.js

 <OPENAI_API_KEY> = The OpenAI account API Key